Certified Community Behavioral Health Clinic (CCBHC)

 - Stabilize people experiencing crisis.

-– Provide needed treatment and recovery support services for those with the most serious and complex mental health and substance use disorders.
+- Provide needed treatment and recovery support services to those with serious and complex mental health and substance use disorders.

 - Integrate additional services to emphasize recovery, wellness, trauma-informed care, and physical-behavioral health.